The Shelby’s are back and out for vengeance.

-The bootleggers, disgruntled at the end of prohibition are suspicious of Tommy who is tea-total now – his liver must be screaming with relief and as he quotes William Blake, Tommy the poet killer with a razor blade in his cap, he reveals he plans to use their illegal supply lines to flood the USA with Chinese opium.
+The bootleggers, disgruntled by the end of prohibition are suspicious of Tommy who is tee-total now – his liver must be screaming with relief and as he quotes William Blake, Tommy the poet killer with a razor blade in his cap, reveals he plans to use their illegal supply lines to flood the USA with Chinese opium.

-And if Jack Nelson, father-in-law to his nemesis and cousin Michael refuses (Tommy always needs a foe) he will approach the Jews and the Irish.
+And if Jack Nelson, uncle-in-law to his nemesis and cousin Michael refuses (Tommy always needs a foe) he will approach the Jews and the Irish.

 Cut to Gina Grey sashaying into a Boston hotel room as Joy Division’s Disorder plays before dancing to jazz.
 She is being set up not only as Tommy’s latest conquest but as the successor to Polly Grey.

 As Tommy is the brittle planet around whom all the Shelby’s rotate, then Aunt Polly was the beating heart that kept the family together.
 Helen McCrory’s tragic death in April 2021 meant Aunt Pol would be no more.

 Her loss was confronted head-on, with a music-free funeral pyre and the whisper of vengeance.
 As the camera cut to Tommy, you saw the precise moment his heart broke for good.

 “No more Polly, no more whiskey, no more Tommy.” says Lizzie, his long-suffering spouse.